Pixelguin/P4G-CEP-docs/docs/02_getting_started.md

 - [Download from **Nexus Mods**](https://www.nexusmods.com/persona4golden/mods/11?tab=files)

 ## Set Up P4G Mods Folder
 We will use a single dedicated folder named `P4G Mods` for everything related to P4G modding.
-It will contain all of the tools used to mod the game, as well as all of your mods.
+It will contain all of the tools used to mod the game.
 If you ever need to create a file backup or write down a note, save it in this folder to stay organized.

 - Unzip your P4G CEP download and locate the `P4G Mods` folder.
 - Move the `P4G Mods` folder to your account's `Documents` folder.